What are Scleral Lenses?

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Richmond Hill Optometric Clinic and Keratoconus Center help patients from all over Richmond Hill or Markham, Ontario.
-Dr. Radhika Chawla will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Richmond Hill Optometric Clinic and Keratoconus Center to find out if scleral lenses are right for you.
+Our staff helps patients from all over Richmond Hill and Markham, Ontario, and Dr. Radhika Chawla will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision